By Roger Cox, Editor

 Wanner originally came to Vail to ski, giving up a career in pharmaceutical sales in his native New Jersey.
 Needing something to do in summer, he looked for opportunities to teach, falling back on his experience as a regionally ranked junior and high-school player at first before seeking training at the Nick Bollettieri Tennis Academy in Florida and the Sánchez-Casal Academy in Spain, eventually getting European, USPTA, and USPTR certifications.
 His approach reflects his own experience as a junior, where he did well in competition but turned to baseball because he wasn't having that much enjoying it.
 "You've got to have fun," he says.
 When he steps on the court his attitude is, "How am I making people's lives better?
 How can I make them smile?"

 Courts & Fees.
-There are seven hard courts and three clay courts.
+There are five hard courts—two of which were completely redone in 2017—and three clay courts.
 Courts Fees.
 None for resort guests.

 Caveat: Groups occasionally book all the courts so before you reserve make sure courts will be available during the time of your visit.